Welcome back to class 4’s web page!

 In Class 4 we have our spelling and times tables test on a Friday.
-This will be based on spellings given out each Monday and times tables up to 12 X 12 (also given out each Monday).
+This will be based on spellings given out each Monday and times tables (including divides) up to 12 X 12.
 Children should practise their times tables at multiple opportunities each day and also their spelling daily.
 A solid grasp of times tables will support and accelerate their learning in many areas of maths and will build their confidence in working with numbers.

-Our P.E. day is every Monday and Thursday so please bring appropriate indoor and outdoor P.E. kit.
+Our P.E. day is every Monday and Thursday so please ensure children bring appropriate indoor and outdoor P.E. kit.
 Kit consists of a white T shirt, black shorts/jogging bottoms and suitable footwear.
-It would be useful if PE kit was left in school all week in case we have to change our PE lessons for any reason or add extra lessons in!
-(Y4s will use the Thursday session for swimming lessons so should bring their swimming kit for then).
+It would be useful if PE kit was left in school all week in case we have to change our PE lessons for any reason or add extra lessons in.

-We are very lucky at the minute to have Active Fusion leading one of our PE sessions each week and sharing their expertise.
-We aim to get outside for PE where possible so please make sure children have appropriate kit and footwear.
+We are very lucky to currently have Active Fusion leading one of our PE sessions each week and sharing their expertise.
+We aim to get outside for PE whenever possible, so please make sure children have appropriate kit and footwear.
 If your child is unable to partake in PE for any reason, please ensure a written note is provided or you have spoken to myself or the office directly- otherwise all children will be required to take part in the lesson, as is the national requirement.

 - Practise their times tables every day for 5 minutes

-Please be reminded that due to inclement weather, we would appreciate children bringing appropriate indoor shoes/slippers to wear in school.
+Please be reminded that due to inclement weather (even in the summer term!), we would appreciate children bringing appropriate indoor shoes/slippers to wear in school.

 Thank you for reading,